pretoriusdre/resume/README.md

     5. If you would like to set up a custom domain, you should enter this information here.

 3. **Check the deployment of your website**
-    - After a short while your new resume should be online at:
+    - After a short while your new résumé should be online at:

         `https://<username>.github.io/<repository-name>`

     - If you encounter any issue, check the deployment logs at `https://github.com/<username>/<repository-name>/actions`

-Now that your resume is online, it is time to fill it with content...
+Now that your résumé is online, it is time to fill it with content...

 4. **Clone the forked repository:**
     1. Navigate to your forked repository.